boardgameio/boardgame.io/docs/tutorial.md

 and it will figure out the right combination of moves to make it happen!

 Detailed documentation about all this is coming soon.
-Adding bots to games for actual play (as opposed to merely simulating moves) is also in the works.
+Adding bots to games for actual networked play (as opposed to merely simulating moves) is also in the works.

 ?> Editable version of the code in this tutorial is available here: [CodePen](https://codepen.io/nicolodavis/full/MEvrjq/)